Olical/nfnl/README.md

  ;; See https://fennel-lang.org/api for more information.
  :compiler-options {}

+ ;; Warning!
+In reality these paths are absolute and set to the root directory ;; of your project (where your .nfnl.fnl file is).
+This means even if you ;; open a .fnl file from outside your project's cwd the compiler will still ;; find your macro files.
+If you use relative paths like I'm demonstrating here ;; then macros will only work if your cwd is in the project you're working on.

+ ;; They also use OS specific path separators, what you see below is just an example really.

  ;; String to set the compiler's fennel.path to before compilation.
  :fennel-path "./?.fnl;./?/init.fnl;./fnl/?.fnl;./fnl/?/init.fnl"